 Not the Same Thing

 With all of that in mind, I do not think that my situation is the same as Ms. Peloton’s.
 I personally believe that the Peloton actress’ reaction would have been different, had she not wanted the bike.
 I also think that we as a society are becoming too sensitive.
 I know that a lot of us have had difficult situations regarding our weight, but we cannot allow childhood traumas and projection allow us to lose our cool when a subject gets too close to home.
-Penny’s posts may come with some tough love, but she really wants the best for all of us.
+Nic’s posts may come with some tough love, but she really wants the best for all of us.
 I see that many of you would like nicer and kinder posts, but when we share Christelyn’s old articles on this topic, you still react the same way.

 Let Us Get Real

 I think that it is important to think about the medical issues that come with weight.
 It is an uncomfortable conversation, but it can prove to be useful.
 The Centers for Disease Control and Prevention (CDC) lists obesity as having a BMI higher than 30, which is also a high risk factor for diseases like death, high blood pressure, body pain, heart disease, high cholesterol, stroke, and more.
 It is literally a Molotov cocktail for your health.
 I understand that we live in an age of body positivity and individuality, by why can we no longer promote fitness?
 Instead of people taking the time to promote caring for their physical bodies, offering nutrition, mental health and exercise tips, people would rather lean on moral relativism and feel good messaging.
 I believe it is important for people to love themselves and the skin that they are in, but not at the risk of our health and our lives.
 People on social media are advocating for doctors to avoid telling patients how much they weigh.
 Others will tell people just to live their own lives and not speak about it to others.
 How is this helping anyone?